Friday, August 6, 2021

 Like many other unofficial entries after Demons 2 (1986), this film is not officially a Demons film, but I’ve always thought of it as Demons 5, so that’s what I’ve decided to call it here.

 In the lineup of Demons movies, official or not, this one is the ice level.
 Set in what I’m assuming to be the Italian alps in Northern Italy, a group of pro skiers are dropped off from a helicopter to beguile us with their ski moves, stylishly making their way down a long slope (the intro skiing scene reminds me of those extreme Juicy Fruit commercials from the ‘80s but with more ominous music by Simon Boswell).
-No one notices the crevasse slowly opening to swallow them, as the ski action is eventually halted by everyone falling in to a fissure, one after the other, like lemmings.
+No one notices the crevasse slowly opening to swallow them, as the ski action is eventually halted by everyone falling into a fissure, one after the other, like lemmings.
 They find themselves trapped in a sort of icy Mephistophelian rabbit hole, plagued by the evil spirit of a witch named Anibas (Eva Grimaldi).

 The stage is set when one of them pulls a spiked mask off of a frozen corpse: the centuries old preserved body of an executed witch (one of several slick references Lamberto makes in this film to his father’s Black Sunday (1960)).
 A curse is unsealed resulting in an underground avalanche that kills one of them and forces the rest to flee and stumble upon an ancient looking underground church/monastery that leads outside to a seemingly empty snowy village.
 They run into a hostile dog and a blind reclusive priest (the only person there), played by Stanko Molnar (seeing Stanko Molnar, who I fondly remembered playing another blind character from Bava Jr.’s Macabro (1980), was the first of several surprises).
 From here on out, it’s a glorious mess of peculiar demonic possession, hyper-hedonism, and memorable horror scenes, not to mention a BDSM exorcism and what feels like a love story between man and demoness.